 Kubernetes is a platform for managing container deployments.
 It abstracts over the complexities of container cluster deployment and management.
-Users declare the containers they need, what they should contain, and how they should be connected; Kubernetes takes care of building and orchestrating the cluster, managing compute, networking, and storage.
+Users declare the containers they need, what they should contain, and how they should be connected; Kubernetes takes care of building and orchestrating the cluster, managing to compute, networking, and storage.

 But Kubernetes is more than a simple orchestration platform.
 It includes functionality that simplifies application management, including code deployment, upgrades, scaling, load balancing, monitoring, and a lot more.

-Together, containers and Kubernetes provide a full-featured application infrastructure management platform that is portable, hardware independent, and feature rich.
+Together, containers and Kubernetes provide a full-featured application infrastructure management platform that is portable, hardware-independent, and feature-rich.